-Another option is to bring your batteries to an household hazardous waste collection site, or save them for a household hazardous waste collection event in your area.
+Another option is to bring your batteries to a household hazardous waste collection site or save them for a household hazardous waste collection event in your area.
 Contact your local city, town or county for times and locations.

 Lead-Acid Battery Collection/Recycling Authorization

 If the facility wants to be an approved battery collection site, complete and return the Battery Collection/Recycling Facility Authorization Application to:

 1110 West Washington Street

 Phoenix, Arizona 85007

 Home Medical Sharps Disposal

 The handling and disposal of used home generated medical sharps such as needles, syringes, and lancets, are exempted from regulation in Arizona's Medical Waste Regulations (Arizona Administrative Code (A.A.C.)
 R18-13-1401 et seq.).
 However, these materials still need to be handled safely.
 ADEQ needs your help in ensuring that medical sharps are disposed of in a manner that minmizes health risks to garbage haulers, landfill personnel and the community.

 Medical sharps should be placed in either a purchased medical sharps container (from a pharmacy or health care provider) or a heavy-plastic or metal container.
 The containers should be puncture-proof with a tight-fitting lid.
 Household containers such as plastic detergent bottles can be used if the following precautions are observed: